klazarsk/sudo-ninja/README.md

-In the spirit of my love for martial arts, I've decided to name this toolkit "sudo ninja" with the individual utilities named after either a tool, art, or technique.
+In the spirit of my love for martial arts, I've decided to name this toolkit "sudo ninja" with the individual utilities named after either a tool, art, or technique during development.

 While the art I practice is Tae Kwan Do, I decided to go with a ninjutsu theme because ninja terminology is better known in popular culture and the vocabulary is more expansive.

-These were working names during the development cycle but now that we are out of the alpha stage with the two primary utilities being mostly feature- complete.
+These were working names during the development cycle but now are in beta, being mostly feature-complete.
+The utilities that are included in the initial (v0.9) release have been renamed to their final name.

+Work on sudo chōhō will come later, with details TBA. chōhō will be primarily a read-only utility designed for reporting.

 ### Renaming the utilities